OSGeo/gdal/doc/source/programs/gdal_create.rst

 .. option:: -burn <value>

-    A fixed value to burn into a band for all objects.
-A list of :option:`-burn` options can be supplied, one per band being written to.
+    A fixed value to burn into a band.
+A list of :option:`-burn` options can be supplied, one per band (the first value will apply to the first band, the second one to the second band, etc.).
+If a single value is specified, it will apply to all bands.

 .. option:: -a_srs <srs_def>